brimdata/zed/CONTRIBUTING.md

 # Contributing

-Thank you for contributing to `zq`!
+Thank you for contributing to `zed`!

 Per [common practice](https://www.thinkful.com/learn/github-pull-request-tutorial/Feel-Free-to-Ask#Feel-Free-to-Ask),
 please [open an issue](https://github.com/brimdata/zed/issues) before sending a pull request.
 If you think your ideas might benefit from some refinement via Q&A, come talk to us on [Slack](https://www.brimsecurity.com/join-slack/) as well.

-`zq` is early in its life cycle and will be expanding quickly.
+`zed` is early in its life cycle and will be expanding quickly.
 Please star and/or watch the repo so you can follow and track our progress.

 In particular, we will be adding many more processors and aggregate functions.
-If you want a fun, small project to help out, pick some functionality that is missing and add a processor in [zq/proc](proc) or an aggregate function in [zq/expr/agg](expr/agg).
+If you want a fun, small project to help out, pick some functionality that is missing and add a processor in [zed/proc](proc) or an aggregate function in [zed/expr/agg](expr/agg).

 ## Development

-`zq` requires Go 1.16 or later, and uses [Go modules](https://github.com/golang/go/wiki/Modules).
+`zed` requires Go 1.16 or later, and uses [Go modules](https://github.com/golang/go/wiki/Modules).
 Dependencies are specified in the [`go.mod` file](./go.mod) and fetched automatically by commands like `go build` and `go test`.
 No explicit fetch commands are necessary.
 However, you must set the environment